 Although it may not be “good” to keep your smartphone charged all the time, it won’t cause any harm.

-According to industry research, the actual increase in battery life is fourfold when the depth of the discharge (or the amount that the battery drain) is less than 50%.
+According to industry research, the battery lifetime actually increases fourfold when the depth of the discharge (or the amount that the battery drain) is less than 50%.

 Menno Treffers is the chairman of the Wireless Power Consortium.
 “In other words: By constantly topping off your battery throughout the day, like you might with wireless charging and not letting your phone battery dip drop below 50%, you will increase the battery’s lifespan.”